Chatteris Museum is a small local museum concentrating on the town itself and the surrounding fenland area.

 The Museum is owned and managed by a team of Trustees on behalf of Chatteris residents.
-It is run on a day to day basis by a dedicated team of volunteers lead by the curator, Ian Mason.
+It is run on a day to day basis by a dedicated team of volunteers.

 The Museum’s touch screen kiosk archive contains over 9,000 photographs and documents copies of which can be made on request.
-Research facilities are available and ‘loan boxes’ covering specific periods are available for schools, local groups etc. Contact the museum curator for details or see our Facebook site.
+Research facilities are available and ‘loan boxes’ covering specific periods are available for schools, local groups etc. Contact the Museum for details.

 Usual opening hours may be extended for special events and exhibitions.
 Contact the Museum for details.